Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` Introduction
 ==============================

-:mod:`repoze.bfg` is a Python web application framework based on graph traversal.
-It is inspired by Zope's publisher, and uses Zope libraries to do much of its work.
+:mod:`repoze.bfg` is a Python web application framework.
+It is inspired by Zope's publisher, and uses :term:`Zope` libraries to do much of its work.
 However, it is less ambitious and less featureful than any released version of Zope's publisher.

 :mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses, and integrates :term:`Zope`, :term:`Paste`, and